Omegle

-Omegle (/oʊˈmɛgəl/ oh-MEG-əl) was a free, web-based online chat service that allowed users to socialize with others without the need to register.
-The service randomly paired users in one-on-one chat sessions where they could chat anonymously.
-It operated from 2009 to 2023.
+Omegle (/oʊˈmɛgəl/ oh-MEG-əl) was a free, web-based online chat service started by Leif K-Brooks in 2009 and ended services in 2023 due to a lack of safety for children.
+The website allowed users to socialize with others without the need to register, and it would randomly pair users in one-on-one chat sessions where they could chat together.

 History

 The site was created by then-18-year-old Leif K-Brooks of Brattleboro, Vermont and was launched in March 2009.
 Less than a month after launch, Omegle garnered around 150,000 page views per day.
 In March 2010, the site introduced a videotelephony feature.
 In 2022, the rules were updated so that only those 18 or older were allowed to use the website.

 Omegle criticized the Chinese Communist Party, expressed support for the 2019–20 Hong Kong protests, and added an image of the American flag on the front page with the words "Xi Jinping sure looks like Winnie-the-Pooh" over it.